 Which subjects and students will be selected

-We’ll decide on the subjects and the students (selected from across the grade range, and potentially including private candidates where schools and colleges have accepted them).
-We’ll be in touch in the week beginning 21 June to let schools and colleges know which subjects and students have been selected.
+For GCSEs, AS and A-levels, we’ll decide on the subjects and the students (selected from across the grade range, and potentially including private candidates where schools and colleges have accepted them).
+For VTQs the sample will be based on a group of students across the performance range for each type of qualification.

 How long schools have to respond

 Ofqual has said that schools and colleges will need to submit evidence for GCSEs, AS and A-levels within 48 hours of the request, so it's important that all evidence and records are in good order ahead of that date.
 We’re following the same deadlines for submitting VTQ evidence.

 The 48-hour window to submit this evidence will run from Monday 21 June to Wednesday 23 June.
 Our subject experts will then review the evidence provided by a sample of schools and colleges.

 Some of these will be picked at random, but making sure that the sample includes schools, colleges and other exam centre types, across all regions.
 They’ll also be selected based on other factors, including significant changes in entry patterns or where a schools and college is identified as needing additional support, for example because it’s a new exam centre.

 We’ll compare a school or college’s results and select anywhere the proportion of grades in 2021 appears significantly higher or lower than results in previous years when exams took place – 2017, 2018 and 2019.

 Results for individual subjects, especially those with small cohorts, can vary more from one year to the next.
 So, the comparison for schools and colleges will be made at qualification level – for all GCSE subjects combined and all A-level subjects combined.

 We’ll prioritise quality assurance checks for schools and colleges where results are more out of line with their historical results than others, including where grades are lower.